 We may revise these Terms from time to time, the most current version will always be at www.L4R.com/info/termsofservice.html.
 If the revision, in our sole discretion, is material we will notify you via email to the email associated with your account or through the Services.
-If you do not wish to be bound by any such revisions to the Terms, you must end these Terms with us as set forth in Section 10 above.
+If you do not wish to be bound by any such revisions to the Terms, you must end these Terms with us as set forth in Section 12 above.
 By continuing to access or use the Services after those revisions become effective, you agree to be bound by the revised Terms.

 These Services are operated and provided by L4R LLC, 468 N. Camden Dr., Beverly Hills, CA 90210.
 If you have any questions about these Terms, please email us at support@love4restaurants.com.

-Effective: January 1, 2017